josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The test must wait for the `getQuote()` observable to emit the next quote.
 Instead of calling [tick()](api/core/testing/tick), it calls `fixture.whenStable()`.

-The `fixture.whenStable()` returns a promise that resolves when the JavaScript engine's task queue becomes empty.
+The `fixture.whenStable()` returns a promise that resolves when the task queue in the JavaScript engine becomes empty.
 In this example, the task queue becomes empty when the observable emits the first quote.

 The test resumes within the promise callback, which calls `detectChanges()` to update the quote element with the expected text.